 - Build recognition and trust within your team

-Keeping our wellbeing at the heart of what we do allows our team to bring a human approach to our teams and to our projects.
+Keeping our well-being at the heart of what we do allows our team to bring a human approach to our teams and our projects.
 When we prioritize our health, we feel supported.
 Understanding the resources available to us enables us to feel a sense of calm in the eye of the storm.

 These habits are proven to have massive impacts on companies with a positive culture.
 Remember that it doesn’t have to be complex, simplicity is key, all it takes is someone to listen and lead.